dzufferey/resync_oopsla20_artifact/README.md

    cd $RESYNC/etcd
    ./run_client.sh
    ```
-   The benchmark procduces an output which looks like
+   The benchmark produces an output which looks like
    ```
    INFO: 2020/08/07 10:28:48 parsed scheme: "endpoint"
    INFO: 2020/08/07 10:28:48 ccResolverWrapper: sending new addresses to cc: [{http://139.19.162.68:2379  <nil> 0 <nil>}]